Bernstein Private Wealth Management

 Fees Under Bernstein

 Fees under Bernstein resemble a fee-only model.
 The firm charges a fixed percentage of assets under management.
 This percentage drops as the size of the assets increases.
 Some cases involve a fixed base fee and a performance-based fee.
 However, everything is pre-determined and transparent at the beginning.
 A performance-based fee looks justified during good years when the portfolio performs really strong.
 But, what happens when you have a couple of bad years?
-The performance fee, when seen over a long time like 10 or 15 years, probably doesn’t make sense.
+When seen over a long time, the performance fee, like 10 or 15 years, probably doesn’t make sense.
 That additional cost could instead have compounded instead of getting sacrificed forever.
-You can read more about such avoidable investment management costs in this guide on improving portfolio performance for investors with $5 million to $500 million in liquid investible assets.
+You can read more about avoidable investment management costs in this guide on improving portfolio performance for investors with $5 million to $500 million in liquid investible assets.

-Most wealth management firms, including Bernstein Private Wealth Management, follow two approaches when it comes to fees.
+Most wealth management firms, including Bernstein Private Wealth Management, follow two approaches to fees.
 One is a fee-based approach.
 The other one is a fee-only approach.
 A fee-only model involves just fees.
-The fee is calculated as a percentage of assets under management, as an hourly rate times the number of hours spent of various tasks, or as a fixed amount that gets released when a milestone is achieved.
+The fee is calculated as a percentage of assets under management, as an hourly rate, time spent on various tasks, or a fixed amount that gets released when a milestone is achieved.

 A fee-based model is one where commissions along with a fixed fee are involved.
-The concern with having commissions as part of the compensation structure is that the commissions can misalign the financial incentives of the wealth manager and the best interests of the client.
-For example, a wealth manager may “push” a client to buy a certain insurance policy or invest in a certain mutual fund when the client does not really need the insurance policy or the mutual fund investment.
+The concern with having commissions as part of the compensation structure is that the commissions can misalign the wealth manager’s financial incentives and the client’s best interests.
+For example, a wealth manager may “push” a client to buy a certain insurance policy or invest in a certain mutual fund when they do not really need the insurance policy or the mutual fund investment.
 Get in touch with Hutch Ashoo to know why a fee-only model works.

 Opening an Account With Bernstein